containers/podman/docs/podman-build.1.md

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
 Without a label, the security system might prevent the processes running inside the container from using the content.
-By default, podman does not change the labels set by the OS.
+By default, Podman does not change the labels set by the OS.

 To change a label in the container context, you can add either of two suffixes `:z` or `:Z` to the volume mount.
-These suffixes tell podman to relabel file objects on the shared volumes.
-The `z` option tells podman that two containers share the volume content.
-As a result, podman labels the content with a shared content label.
+These suffixes tell Podman to relabel file objects on the shared volumes.
+The `z` option tells Podman that two containers share the volume content.
+As a result, Podman labels the content with a shared content label.
 Shared volume labels allow all containers to read/write content.
-The `Z` option tells podman to label the content with a private unshared label.
+The `Z` option tells Podman to label the content with a private unshared label.
 Only the current container can use a private volume.

   `Overlay Volume Mounts`